 If quarantine is required because of personal travel, and the employee is otherwise expected to be present onsite, the employee may take personal leave while quarantining.
 If an employee refuses to quarantine or refuses to take personal leave while under mandatory quarantine after personal travel, an agency may elect to bar the employee from the workplace for the safety of others.
 If the agency bars the employee from the workplace, the employee must be placed on administrative leave until the agency determines what status the employee should be placed in while on quarantine.
 Agencies, however, should avoid placing an employee on extended administrative leave in this situation and should act quickly to determine the appropriate status for the employee.

-Q: Will personnel need to take sick leave while quarantining after testing positive for COVID-19?
+Q: Will employees need to take sick leave while isolating for probable or confirmed COVID-19?

 Q: At this stage of the COVID-19 national emergency, how should agencies be administering weather and safety leave?